-If you are interested in performing at Old Sloop Coffeehouse, please send email to email@example.com.
-Email sent to that address reaches all of the members of the Old Sloop Coffeehouse booking committee.
-The committee will want to hear examples of your music, and would much prefer to see you perform.
-You may provide links to online music.
+Old Sloop Coffeehouse presents about one concert per month, September through June.
+If you are interested in performing, please send email to firstname.lastname@example.org.
+The booking committee will want to hear examples of your music, and would much prefer to see you perform.
+You may provide links to online music and videos.
 CDs and press kits may be sent to Old Sloop Coffeehouse, First Congregational Church of Rockport, 12 School St, Rockport, MA 01966.
 Old Sloop Coffeehouse receives many booking inquiries, and it may take some time to respond.
 We beg for your patience!

 Performances take place in the church’s Fellowship Hall.
 The room is 53 feet long and 30 feet wide, and it has an 11 1/2 foot suspended ceiling.
 It is on the second floor and is accessible by elevator, making load in and out easy.
 We set the hall up only in concert layout, in which it holds up to 150 seats.
 A stage occupies one end of the room.
 The kitchen, from which food is served at intermission, is at the opposite end.